 E-Z-EM has advised us that to give effect to the separation of our company from E-Z-EM, it intends to reduce the exercise price of and, if necessary, reduce or increase the number of shares subject to, all E-Z-EM stock options, including options held by our officers and directors, outstanding on the date that E-Z-EM distributes our shares of common stock to its stockholders.
 Under our master separation and distribution agreement with E-Z-EM, we have agreed to grant options to purchase shares of our common stock to the E-Z-EM option holders at that time.
-The number of shares subject to, and exercise prices of, the adjusted E-Z-EM options and the AngioDynamics options will be set so that the adjusted E-Z-EM options and the AngioDynamics options will have the same ratio of exercise price to market price, and, to the extent possible, the same aggregate difference between the market price and exercise price, or intrinsic value, as did the E-Z-EM options at the time of the distribution.
-We will use the opening market price of the E-Z-EM and AngioDynamics common stock on the first trading day immediately following the distribution to determine the number of shares subject to, and the exercise price of, the adjusted E-Z-EM options and AngioDynamics options and AngioDynamics options to be issued.
+The number of shares subject to, and exercise prices of, the adjusted E-Z-EM options and the AngioDynamics options will have the same ratio of exercise price to market price, and, to the extent possible, the same aggregate difference between the market price and exercise price, or intrinsic value, as did the E-Z-EM options at the time of the distribution.
+We will use the opening market price of the E-Z-EM and AngioDynamics common stock on the first trading day immediately following the distribution to determine the number of shares subject to, and the exercise price of, the adjusted E-Z-EM options and AngioDynamics options to be issued.

 Except for the adjusted exercise price, and, if applicable, the number of shares subject to the options, the terms and conditions of the E-Z-EM options, including the vesting provisions, will remain the same.
 In connection with the grant of AngioDynamics options, we have adopted certain option plans intended to substantially "mirror" the provisions of the E-Z-EM option plans under which the outstanding E-Z-EM options were granted.
 We have reserved an aggregate of 700,000 shares of our common stock under these plans.
 To ensure that each AngioDynamics option is granted without any additional benefit not provided by the underlying outstanding E-Z-EM option, the AngioDynamics options will be granted under the terms of the corresponding "mirror" plan.
 The AngioDynamics option will vest and become exercisable in accordance with the terms of the E-Z-EM options to which they relate, and will expire as follows.
-For our officers and directors, one-half of the AngioDynamics options will expire upon the later of (i) 12 months after expiration of the 180-day lock-up period described in the "Underwriting" section of this prospectus.
-The remaining one-half of the options will expire upon the later of (i) 24 months after the remaining one-half of the options become exercisable in full and (ii) 12 months after options recipients, one-half of the completion by E-Z-EM of the distribution of our shares to its stockholders.
-The remaining one-half of their options will expire upon the later of (i) 24 months from the date of the completion by E-Z-EM of the distribution of our shares to its stockholders.
-The remaining one-half of the options become exercisable in full and (ii) 24 months from the date of the completion by E-Z-EM of the distribution of our shares to its stockholders.
-The remaining one-half of the options become exercisable in full and (ii) 24 months from the date of the completion by E-Z-EM of the distribution of our shares to its stockholders.
-The remaining one-half of the options become exercisable in full and (ii) 24
+For our officers and directors, one-half of the AngioDynamics options will expire upon the later of (i) 12 months after one-half of the options become exercisable in full and (ii) 12 months after expiration of the 180-day lock-up period described in the "Underwriting" section of this prospectus.
+The remaining one-half of the options will expire upon the later of (i) 24 months after the remaining one-half of the options become exercisable in full and (ii) 24 months after expiration of the 180-day lock-up period.
+For all other options recipients, one-half of their options will expire upon the later of (i) 12 months from the date of the completion by E-Z-EM of the distribution of our shares to its stockholders.
+The remaining one-half of their options will expire upon the later of (i) 24 months from the date of the completion by E-Z-EM of the options become exercisable in full and (ii) 24 months from the date of the completion by E-Z-EM of the distribution.
+However, in no event will the options be exercisable beyond the exercise period of the E-Z-EM options to which they relate.